danaalkalali/myjob/popstructure.md

 plink --bfile plinkfilename --freq --out filename_ofyourchoice
 ```

-Note that this is different than the --maf argument because we are generating a frequency file, which is passive and retains all variants, _not_ filtering out variants based on the minor allele frequency, which is active.
+Note that this is different than the `--maf` argument because we are generating a frequency file, which is passive and retains all variants, _not_ filtering out variants based on the minor allele frequency, which is active.

-Now we have our 2 PLINK files that are needed for EmmaX later.
+Now we have our 2 PLINK files that are needed for EMMAX later.
 Next, let's make the fastStructure population structure file.

 ## _Preparing VCF for fastStructure_